top of page

 Fun facts:

-40% of Belize's GDP is tourism, mainly due to the cruise industry
+• 40% of Belize's GDP is from tourism, mainly due to the cruise industry

-Eco-friendly country, they are earnest about protecting their wildlife; all species are protected, and they are home to crocodiles, five breeds of large cats, monkeys, manatee, southern stingray, black-collared hawk, whale sharks and Parrots, to name a few
+• Eco-friendly country, they are earnest about protecting their wildlife; all species are protected, and they are home to crocodiles, five breeds of large cats, monkeys, manatees, southern stingrays, black-collared hawk, whale sharks and Parrots, to name a few

 Join us for 'week nine' as the ship embarks on yet another new segment, the Central America leg, and as we inch closer to another bucket list experience, the Panama Canal.